ridpath/talon/README.md

 ## VS Code Extension

-See `README_VSCODE.md` for IDE features, debugging, and visual tools.
+See `README.md in vscode-extensions directory` for IDE features, debugging, and visual tools.

 ---